wagerr/Legacy-Android-Wallet/README.md

-# Wagerr-Wallet

-Welcome to the Wagerr mobile wallet for android!
+# Legacy Wagerr Android Wallet

+The Wagerr Android Wallet based on Bitcoinj is now being deprecated.
+It will soon be replaced by a new wallet based on Bread SPV.

+This final release is only meant for existing users and contains fixes that allow the Wallet to completely sync past block 703521.
+Users are then required to withdraw any balance to their QT or the upcoming electron or SPV mobile wallet.

-This project contains several sub-projects:
+### This project contains several sub-projects:

 app: The Android app itself.
 This is probably what you're searching for.